VeRO: A Harness for Agents to Optimize Agents: Appendix

 \textbf{Principled construction of optimizer context.} Our case study reveals that instruction templates significantly affect optimization outcomes yet we lack theory for designing effective templates.
 What information should cookbooks contain?
 How should patterns be organized and retrieved?
 Can we automatically construct or refine cookbooks based on optimization trajectories?
 Meta-learning approaches that improve optimizer instructions from experience could yield compounding gains.

 \textbf{Self-improving optimizers.} If agents are code and coding agents produce code, then coding agents could, in principle, improve themselves.
-Applying \vero{} to optimize its own optimizer scaffolds, or the coding agents that use them, opens the possibility of recursive self-improvement.
+Applying \vero{} to enable a coding agent to optimize its own code opens the possibility of recursive self-improvement.
 This connects to broader questions about open-ended evolution and the stability of self-modifying systems.
 Initial experiments could target narrow capabilities (e.g., improving the optimizer's ability to diagnose failures) before attempting full self-optimization.

 \textbf{Integration with reinforcement learning.} \vero{}'s structured traces and versioned snapshots provide the reward signal and state representation needed for RL.
 Training LLMs on optimization trajectories, rewarding successful modifications and penalizing regressions, could improve base model capabilities on the agent optimization task.
 The benchmark suite provides a ready environment; the primary challenges are credit assignment (which modification caused improvement?) and sample efficiency (optimization trajectories are expensive to generate).